JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 * Additional effects: `also`
 * Grouping function calls on an object: `with`

-The use cases of different functions overlap, so that you can choose the functions based on the specific conventions used in your project or team.
+The use cases for different scope functions overlap, so that you can choose the functions based on the specific conventions used in your project or team.

-Although the scope functions are a way of making the code more concise, avoid overusing them: it can decrease your code readability and lead to errors.
-Avoid nesting scope functions and be careful when chaining them: it's easy to get confused about the current context object and the value of `this` or `it`.
+Although scope functions can make your code more concise, avoid overusing them: overuse of scope functions can decrease the readability of your code and lead to errors.
+Avoid nesting scope functions and be careful when chaining them: when scope functions are nested, it's easy to get confused about which context object a scope function's `this` or `it` bindings refer to.

 ## Distinctions

-Because the scope functions are all quite similar in nature, it's important to understand the differences between them.
+Because scope functions are all similar in nature, it's important to understand the differences between them.
 There are two main differences between each scope function:

-* The way to refer to the context object.
+* The way that the context object is passed to the scope function's lambda.
-* The return value.
+* The scope function's return value.

 ### Context object: this or it

-Inside the lambda of a scope function, the context object is available by a short reference instead of its actual name.
-Each scope function uses one of two ways to access the context object: as a lambda [receiver](lambdas.md#function-literals-with-receiver)
-(`this`) or as a lambda argument (`it`).
+Inside the lambda passed to a scope function, the context object is available by an implicitly declared short name.
+Each scope function uses one of two ways to access the context object: as a lambda [receiver](lambdas.md#function-literals-with-receiver) (`this`) or as a [lambda argument](lambdas.md#it-implicit-name-of-a-single-parameter) (`it`).
 Both provide the same capabilities, so we'll describe the pros and cons of each for different cases and provide recommendations on their use.

 ```kotlin
 fun main() {